djmgit/Paraglider/README.md

 destination port is the ```bind``` port, then Paraglider via ```iptables``` will change the destination ip and port to one of the target backend's IP and port.

 Similarly, the packet which is now headed for one of the target backends must know that they must return back to the load balancer server and for this source natting is used.
-Before the packet leaves the load balancer host, the source adress of the packet is changed to the ```privateip``` of the load balancer box.
+Before the packet leaves the load balancer host, the source address of the packet is changed to the ```privateip``` of the load balancer box.
 It is to be noted here that, there is nothing special with ```privateip```.
 Any IP attached to the host and which is in the same network as the target backends can be used.
 It can even be same with the ```bind``` ip if the client, the load balancer host and the target backends all are in the same network.

-The round robin packet distribution between target backends is achieved usin the statistic module whcih comes along with iptables.
+The round robin packet distribution between target backends is achieved using the statistic module which comes along with iptables.